22inch HD IPS Graphic Pen Display Interactive Drawing Tablet Monitor

 I just thought I would leave a review on the XP-Pen drawing monitor.

-I’ve decided to revamp my book covers throughout the year and needed something to make my life a little easier.
-I normal do all my artwork the old-fashioned way, oil paints, acrylics and watercolours.
-Which will still come into play, but I needed to create some digital artwork as well.
+I’ve decided to revamp my book covers throughout the coming year and needed something to make my life a little easier.
+I normally do all my artwork the old-fashioned way, oil paints, acrylics and watercolours, which will still come into play but I needed to create more sophisticated digital artwork as well.

 I looked around and stumbled on various drawing monitors.
-Now having never used one before I had nothing to go on, so like most people, I read review after review and eventually ended up staring into the corner of my office like I’d been hit with a stun gun.
-Quite frankly I was more confused than ever.
+Now having never used one before and I had no reference point to start from, so, like most people, I read review after review and eventually ended up staring into the corner of my office like I’d been hit with a stun gun, quite frankly I was more confused than ever.

 So, which to buy?
 Well I was about to buy an Ugee off a market seller from Amazon but I became extremely suspicious when they asked me to wire them the money thus bypassing Amazon’s checkout system.
 I promptly reported said seller to Amazon via a phone call and left that little escapade in Amazons hands.

 This kind of put me off buying the Ugee monitor but then fate shone it’s light and I came across the XP-PEN Artist22 22inch HD IPS Graphic Pen Display.

 So, throwing caution and £449.99 to the wind I ordered one from Amazon GULP!
 I was so surprised when it arrived on my doorstep three days later as the delivery estimate was for 2-3 weeks – Result!
 Still, I certainly wasn’t complaining as I ripped open the box with the gusto of a child unwrapping its Christmas presents.
 It appears everyone acts the same, just watch them on YouTube, seriously, something takes you over.